Electronic-Mango/memes-discord-bot/README.md

 ### Periodic media

-Media items can be send back periodically via the appropriate command.
+Media items can be sent back periodically via the appropriate command.
 Specified interval applies only to a given channel and can be changed between channels.
 Intervals for given channel are stored in SQLite DB, alongside output text language for `text` command.